mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-7-Culture.md_toc.md

         -   [2c - Relational Agency in emergent activities in emergent cultural context - 3rd Spaces, idiocultures, and repertoires](#c---relational-agency-in-emergent-activities-in-emergent-cultural-context---3rd-spaces-idiocultures-and-repertoires)
-            -   [Repertoires and relational agency](#repertoires-and-relational-agency)
+            -   [1.
+Repertoires and relational
+                agency](#repertoires-and-relational-agency)
+            -   [2.
+Playtesting as a suitable medium for emerging activities creating third spaces](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces)
+            -   [3.
+Examples: Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)](#examples-funds-of-knowledge-dol-repertoires-and-how-they-emerge-in-playtesting-practices-in-particular)
+            -   [4.
+Variations in approaches to
+                playtesting](#variations-in-approaches-to-playtesting)
+            -   [5.
+The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
+            -   [6.
+Synthesis, potential of explicit structuring of identity formation / spaces for blending of repertoires](#synthesis-potential-of-explicit-structuring-of-identity-formation-spaces-for-blending-of-repertoires)
+                -   [Examining complexity within identity formation and specialisation](#examining-complexity-within-identity-formation-and-specialisation)
                 -   [Use of GDPs as a gateway framework to support the development of social and cultural repertoires of practice](#use-of-gdps-as-a-gateway-framework-to-support-the-development-of-social-and-cultural-repertoires-of-practice)
-            -   [Funds of Knowledge / repertoires and how they emerge in my research](#funds-of-knowledge-repertoires-and-how-they-emerge-in-my-research)
-            -   [Playtesting as a suitable medium for emerging activities creating third spaces](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces)
-            -   [The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
-            -   [Examining complexity within identity formation and specialisation](#examining-complexity-within-identity-formation-and-specialisation)
         -   [Metaphors as a way to explore conceptions of agency within digital making](#metaphors-as-a-way-to-explore-conceptions-of-agency-within-digital-making)